ZRexshima/linux-notes/README.md

 Any software that is provided by GNU will probably also have a more comprehensive manual.
 You can access this by running ```info <command>```.
 The topics are arranged in a directory so if you want to browse to see what is available, ```info``` will get you to the top of the directory.
 Pressing ```d``` in any info topic will jump to the directory as well.
 If you ask info for a command that does not have an info topic, it will serve the man page instead.

-### Bash and readline:
+## Bash and readline:
 For help on bash, see ```man bash``` or ```info bash```.

 By default, the bash shell is in emacs-mode exposing some emacs key bindings for line editing.
 These bindings can be extended by creating and modifying a user's readline init file.
 Alternatively, this behavior can be switched to enable vi style key bindings if preferred.
 For more info, see ```info bash``` section 8.
 Using emacs lingo, ```C-x``` is holding down the Ctrl key and pressing x, and ```M-x``` is holding down the Meta* key and pressing x.
 The Meta key is usually labelled ```Alt```, but can also be used by pressing and releasing ```Escape```.
-Sometimes ```Alt``` is not functioning correctly due to the terminal emulator.
+Sometimes ```Alt``` may not functioni correctly due to the terminal emulator.
 Yank means paste.
 Kill means cut.

 Cancel:
 - ```C-g``` abort search